 Fiat money advantages

 Fiat money has some advantages though.
 Without being tied to gold, it makes it easier to control the value and stop disasters.
-For example, the United States government can control the value of the US dollar to keep catastrophic events, like the 2008 recession, from crashing the value of the currency.
-Since the “redeemable” value of the US dollar is constant, it also makes it easier for trade purposes and storage than a currency which constantly goes up and down in value.
+For example, the United States government can control the value of US dollar to keep catastrophic events, like the 2008 recession, from crashing the value of the currency.
+Since the “redeemable” value of US dollar is constant, it also makes it easier for trade purposes and storage than a currency which constantly goes up and down in value.

 Fiat money disadvantages